xxradar/debugging_kubernetes/readme.md

-## Kubect debug and ephemeral containers
+## Kubectl debug and ephemeral containers
 ### Essential POD behaviour

 Pods are the fundamental building block of Kubernetes applications.